 EPR costs for textile producers will increase as they will have to report to a PRO and are expected to pass these costs on to consumers.
 The draft EPR legislation for textiles therefore estimates that the price of an average T-shirt in Sweden could increase by SEK 0.23 (equivalent to 3 cents in USD).
 The EPR costs for textile producers will be structured similarly to the costs currently borne by producers of other products made of, for example, plastic or paper: Administrative fees and inspection fees would be paid to the Swedish Environmental Protection Agency, in addition to collection costs to the PRO.

-Latvia is currently preparing to introduce an EPR system for textiles, which is expected to have similar requirements to those in other EU countries.
-As of July 1, 2024, all companies selling textile products in Latvia, including online retailers, are required to join a textile EPR system.
-This new regulation includes a fee that will be used to finance the disposal and recycling of textiles.
-Discussions are focused on the design of the fee structure, with a particular emphasis on providing relief for small and medium-sized enterprises.
-Further details are expected as the legislative processes progress in the Latvian Parliament.
+Since July 1, 2024, all companies selling textile products in Latvia, including online retailers, are required to join a textile EPR system.
+This new regulation provides for a fee that is used to finance the disposal and recycling of textiles.
+The Latvian system implements the requirements of the EU Textile EPR Directive and is thus one of the frontrunners in the EU.

 Conclusion